wombleton/gitlaw-nz/acts/E/Evidence Act 2006.md

     (4) For the purposes of this section, a certificate under the seal of an Australian court stating---

-    *   (a) that leave to serve the subpoena was granted by a Judge of the Federal Court or a Judge of the Family Court of Australia or a Judge of a Supreme Court of an Australian State or a territory; and
+    *   (a) that leave to serve the subpoena was granted by a Judge of a court of judicature within Australia; and

     *   (b) that the witness failed to comply with the subpoena---

     is sufficient evidence of the matters stated in it unless the witness establishes to the satisfaction of the High Court that the witness did in fact comply with the subpoena.

-    (5) Without limiting subsection (3), no finding of fact made by the Federal Court or by the Family Court of Australia or by a Supreme Court of an Australian State or a territory on an application to have the subpoena set aside may be challenged by any person alleged to have failed to comply with the subpoena unless the court was deliberately misled in making those findings of fact.
+    (5) Without limiting subsection (3), no finding of fact made by the court of judicature within Australia referred to in subsection (4)(a) on an application to have the subpoena set aside may be challenged by any person alleged to have failed to comply with the subpoena unless the court was deliberately misled in making those findings of fact.

-    Compare: 1994 No 31 [s 16][371]
+    Compare: 1994 No 31 [s 16][379]

+    Section 165(4)(a): amended, on 11 October 2013, by [section 10(1)][359] of the Trans-Tasman Proceedings Act 2010 (2010 No 108).

+    Section 165(5): amended, on 11 October 2013, by [section 10(1)][359] of the Trans-Tasman Proceedings Act 2010 (2010 No 108).

 ##### 166 Transmission of documents or things to Australian court